amirgamil/Python-Interview-Tricks/README.md

 #split, takes in a string and converts to an array based on a delimiter.
 If you pass in nothing, it will split every character including spaces/special characters
 arr = s.split() ["h","i"]

-#concatenation - this is slow, there's a better way with join!
+#concatenation - this is slow and takes O(n), there's a better way with join!
 s = "ab"
 s += c #abc